mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/resources/index.md

 ---
 To this point, you have seen how to create a cluster and how to deploy and test applications and services that run on the cluster.
 You’ve worked with single commands and apps that run in Docker and DC/OS UCR containers.
 With this tutorial, you will see some of the key benefits provider by container orchestration and perform a few common resource scaling tasks.

-# Container orchestration plays a key role in cluster management
+# Container orchestration and cluster management
-Container orchestration helps you manage the life cycle for apps deployed on the cluster by providing features that address three important requirements: resilient operation, resource allocation, and service management.
+Container orchestration plays a key role in cluster management.
+Container orchestration helps you manage the lifecycle for apps deployed on the cluster by providing features that address important requirements, such as resilient operation, resource allocation, and service management.

 ## Cluster resiliency
 Container orchestration helps ensure resilient operation by: